Get in touch with us

 What is Dual Citizenship?

 A person becomes a dual citizen when they hold two or more passports and citizenship certificates issued by unrelated nations.
-The more common options for acquiring dual citizenship are descent, naturalisation, marriage, and investment
+Common ways of acquiring this status include investment, descent, naturalisation and marriage.

 Many countries across the world allow the dual citizenship and issue second passport.